Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Time-local predictive information

-\glsreset{TiPI} \cite{MartiusDerEtAl-13} present estimates of the \gls{TiPI} for general stochastic dynamical systems.
+\glsreset{TiPI} \citet{MartiusDerEtAl-13} present estimates of the \gls{TiPI} for general stochastic dynamical systems.
 For systems with Gaussian noise and with gradient ascent on the \gls{TiPI} landscape, they derive explicit expressions for exploratory dynamics.
-We do not aim to provide a full mathematical background of the method.
+This subsection introduces the derivation of the explicit expression.
+The derivations are kept short providing only the basic concepts of the quantity and introduce the underlying main approximations and assumptions that need to be considered when applying the algorithm to a robot in an \gls{HRI} scenario.
 For a detailed treatment, the reader should refer to~\citep{AyBertschingerEtAl-08,MartiusDerEtAl-13}.

 Assume a robot has $n$ sensors and the sensor readings are polled in constant time steps ($\Delta{t}=1$).
 Combine now the result of all sensor values in a vector $s \in \mathbb{R}^n$.
 A series of those sensor readings between points of time $a$ and $b$ (with $a<b$) can be described as a time-discrete process $\{S_t\}^b_{t=a}$, where both boundaries are included.
-Let the past be defined by the points of time $a,\dots,t-1$ and the future by $t,\dots,b$. \cite{BialekNemenmanEtAl-01} defines the \gls{PI} for some point in time $t$ for the time series $S$ as the mutual information between the past and the future.
+Let the past be defined by the points of time $a,\dots,t-1$ and the future by $t,\dots,b$. \citet{BialekNemenmanEtAl-01} defines the \gls{PI} for some point in time $t$ for the time series $S$ as the mutual information between the past and the future.
 Intuitively, the mutual information measures the shared information of two random variables, here $S_{\text{past}}$ and $S_{\text{future}}$, i.e., it measures how much knowledge of the past $S_{\text{past}}$ reduces the uncertainty of the future $S_{\text{future}}$.
 The predictive information, expressed as mutual information, is thus defined as follows

 with the average taken over the joint probability density distribution $p(s_{\text{past}}, s_{\text{future}})$.